dreamcatcher-tech/network/Inbox/2024-03-12 1117 TODOs deno cloud.md

 Changing runners to be pure isolates.

-Visualize the state of artifact programmatically

-Use the visualization to make a block explorer that can stream output and analyze in arrears.

 Rerun processes from the cloud locally to verify their runs, and then debug them.
 Run it first to verify the repeatability, and then the second time run with debugger attached.